openshift/training/beta-3-setup.md

     osc get pods | awk '{print $1"\t"$3"\t"$5"\t"$7"\n"}' | column -t

 # APPENDIX - Troubleshooting

+An experimental diagnostics command is in progress for OpenShift v3, to hopefully be included in the openshift binary for the next release.
+For now, you can download the one for beta3 under [Luke Meyer's release page](https://github.com/sosiouxme/origin/releases).
+Running this may save you some time by pointing you in the right direction for common issues.
+This is very much still under development however.

+Common problems

 * All of a sudden authentication seems broken for non-admin users.
 Whenever I run osc commands I see output such as:

         F0310 14:59:59.219087   30319 get.go:164] request